linuxlawson/Halloween-Theme/README.md

 4. Rename Mint-Y-Dark to Halloween (or whatever..)

-It should now show up in your themes under: System Settings >> Themes
+It should now show up in your themes under: System Settings >> Themes >> Desktop

 Enjoy.